Students talking

 • Can you commit the time to the training and attending the supervisions?

-• Please consider carefully whether you will be able to commit yourself fully to the training programme, as it is imperative that you attend every session
+• Please consider carefully whether you will be able to commit yourself fully to the training programme, as you must attend every session.

-• This is not a didactic training, rather it involves peer to peer learning that is generated from within the training group
+• This is not didactic training, rather it involves peer-to-peer learning that is generated from within the training group.

 Length and Type of Training